MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

     > [!NOTE]
     >   If no other payments exist with the mapping text in question, then the text-to-account mapping will occur even when only a part of the text on the payment exists as a mapping text.
-5. In the **Supplier No.** field, enter the supplier that the payments will be posted to.
+5. In the **Supplier No.** field, enter the vendor that the payments will be posted to.
 6. In the **Bal.
-Source Type** field, specify if the payment will be posted to a general ledger account or to a customer or supplier account.
+Source Type** field, specify if the payment will be posted to a general ledger account or to a customer or vendor account.
 7. In the **Bal.
 Source No.** field, specify the account that the payment will be posted to, depending on your selection in the **Bal.
 Source Type** field.

     > [!NOTE]